konveyor/enhancements/enhancements/analyzer-k8s-provider/README.md

 Leveraging OPA/Rego allows us to focus on implementing the specifics of cluster analysis and allows rules authors to write simple rules that are oriented to the data rather than the form in which it is stored (json, yaml, etc).

-The provider will initially surface two rule capabilities: One that is oriented towards ease-of-authorship in exchange for limited expressiveness (`rego.expr`), and one that permits freeform authoring of complex Rego modules (`rego.module`).
+The provider will initially surface two rule capabilities: One that is oriented towards ease-of-authorship in exchange for limited expressiveness (`rego_expr`), and one that permits freeform authoring of complex Rego modules (`rego_module`).
 Ideally, the simpler rule format will strike a balance that enables most rules to be written in it.
 To facilitate the use of the simpler rule capability, we will provide a built-in inventory of Rego rules that can be referred to by user-provided rules.